 We just finished the fifth film that we’ve done together in Spain [Asteroid City].
 Our collaboration comes from a greater understanding of each other and of what Wes really gravitates towards.
 There are many ways that you could approach interpreting a moment, but if you understand your director's sensibilities more distinctly, you don't go around those other ways because they won't yield the results that he’s looking for.
 So, there's a shorthand, knowing the direction you’re heading towards anyway, and it's really exciting.
 It’s taught me a lot.
 I've had a lot of really amazing life experiences with him, and through him, and with an enormously talented cast that he assembles in each one of those films.

-Directed and written by: Terrence Malick
+Written and Directed by: Terrence Malick

 The Thin Red Line was a big influence in my career and my understanding of work.
 I was cast in that film as Fife, which is the persona of the author of the novel that Malick adapted.
 It was really the main voice of the story, and, ultimately, Malick made a very different movie in the end.
 This was a half a year of committing to portraying a soldier and trying to comprehend loss and fear and all that he faced, and when the movie came out, I was hardly in the film.
 It was surprising to me and my family.
 I devoted a lot of time to that.
 I was 23, 24 when it came out.